tanerijun/vitaneri/content/posts/introduction-to-generics-in-typescript/index.md

 class Fish {}

 function createClassInstance<T>(arg: T): T {
 	return new arg();
 }

 let instanceOfFish = createClassInstance(Fish);
 ```

-Suprisingly, the code above results in the following error.
+Surprisingly, the code above results in the following error.

 ```
 This expression is not constructable.